Simultaneous Computation and Communication over MAC

 \blankfootnote{Part of this work has been presented at the 2024 IEEE International Symposium of Information Theory (ISIT), Athens, Greece.

-The work of J. Zhu was supported in part by the Australian Research Council under project DE210101497.
+The work of J. Zhu was supported in part by the Australian Research Council under project DE210101497 and under project DP230101493.
 I. Bjelakovi\'c acknowledges support by the German Research Foundation (DFG) under grant STA 864/15-1 and financial support by the Federal Ministry of Education and Research of Germany in the program of ``Souverän.
 Digital.
 Vernetzt.''.
 Joint project 6G-RIC, project identification numbers: 16KISK020K, 16KISK030.
-This research was supported by The University of Melbourne’s Research Computing Services and the Petascale Campus Initiative.}
+The work of M. C. Gastpar was supported in part by the Swiss National Science Foundation under Grant 200364.
+This research was also supported by The University of Melbourne’s Research Computing Services and the Petascale Campus Initiative.}